vikingeducation/prep_basics/test-yourself-answers.md

 #### Javascript

 The scripting language that runs in the browser.
 It allows interactivity with the user.
-It is also invading the back-end with the popularity of nodejs.
+It is also invading the back-end with the popularity of node.js.

 #### AJAX